unixpickle/LibOrange/README.md

 When Will it be Finished?
 =========================

 LibOrange is still a work in progress, and, like all open source software, will never finsihed.
 For the most part, LibOrange does everything that I originally intended for it to do.
-In the future I made add file transfers, video chatting, and more, but for now I will leave it be.
+In the future I may add file transfers, video chatting, and more.
 At this point, I encourage developers to fix any bugs that are discovered, and to add new features.

 Where'd You Get the Name "LibOrange"?
 =====================================